Joaquín Gómez (football manager)

-Joaquín Gómez Blasco (born 25 July 1986) is a Spanish football manager, currently in charge of Finnish club SJK.
+Joaquín Gómez Blasco (born 25 July 1986) is a Spanish professional football manager who is the manager of Thai League 1 club Kanchanaburi Power.

-Career
+Managerial career

 Born in Sotillo de la Adrada, Community of Madrid, Gómez started studying football and coaching at the Universidad Camilo José Cela in Madrid, where he completed two master's degrees in sports science and coaching.
 He completed the first one in 2010 and the other one in 2015.
 He also has a UEFA Pro license, which he completed in 2010.
 Gómez was one of the youngest people to receive the UEFA Pro license, at the age of 24.

 In Madrid, Gómez coached various school teams, who played in the lower divisions of the Spanish football hierarchy.
 At 23, he made the decision to move to England, in pursuit of a professional career in football.
 He, and his wife, moved to Brighton and in the beginning, he worked in a hotel and a café, while learning the language.
 At the end of 2010, he received his first full time coaching job, within the Brighton & Hove Albion academy.

 At Brighton, Gómez started working with the clubs U7-team, but was gradually appointed more and more responsibilities.
 In 2013 he was approached by Óscar García, a fellow Spaniard, to become the first team performance coach in 2013.
 The following season Gómez joined former Finland national Sami Hyypiä as assistant manager, before leaving at the end of the 2014–15 season to become Derby County's head of tactical analysis.
 At Derby County he worked with Paul Clement, who had experience from Chelsea FC, Paris Saint Germain and Real Madrid.